Welcome to our Governors’ section.

 School governors form the biggest volunteer group in the country.
 People from all walks of life become governors for their own personal reasons but primarily to support their local school.

 Governing bodies are democratic groups.
 In principle they operate along the same lines as local councils and other voluntary organisations.
 They contribute to the leadership of a school and are involved in strategic planning and formulation of policies.
 Governing bodies also act as 'critical friends' to both support and challenge the school.
 At Manuden we all work as a team for the benefit of the school, respecting each others points of view but always acting as a corporate body and accepting decisions reached by the majority.
 Governing bodies have a strategic role in the development of the school.
 They do not become involved in day to day management issues as these are the responsibility of the head teacher.
 Ultimately the governing body, along with the head teacher and all of the staff want the very best education for your child/ren.

-At Manuden we have organised ourselves into a number of committees - Finance, Personnel, Curriculum and Premises & Health and Safety.
+At Manuden we have organised ourselves into two committees - Finance, Premises and Personnel, and Curriculum.
 Each committee and the Full Governing Body meet at least once a term, and more frequently if required.
-Minutes of all these meetings are available for your inspection so pleaser ask at the office if you would like to read them.
+Minutes of all these meetings are available for your inspection so please ask at the office if you would like to read them.
 We do, however, ask that they be kept on the school site.

 Our Governing Body